 5. Querying Data:

-using (var context = new MyDbContext()) { var users = context.Users.Where(u => u.Age > 18).ToList(); }
+Use LINQ queries to retrieve data from the database.using (var context = new MyDbContext()) { var users = context.Users.Where(u => u.Age > 18).ToList(); }

 6. Adding, Updating, and Deleting Data:

-using (var context = new MyDbContext()) { // Add new user var newUser = new User { Name = "John", Age = 25 }; context.Users.Add(newUser); context.SaveChanges(); // Update user var userToUpdate = context.Users.Find(1); userToUpdate.Name = "Updated Name"; context.SaveChanges(); // Delete user var userToDelete = context.Users.Find(1); context.Users.Remove(userToDelete); context.SaveChanges(); }
+Use EF Core methods to perform CRUD operations on your entities.using (var context = new MyDbContext()) { // Add new user var newUser = new User { Name = "John", Age = 25 }; context.Users.Add(newUser); context.SaveChanges(); // Update user var userToUpdate = context.Users.Find(1); userToUpdate.Name = "Updated Name"; context.SaveChanges(); // Delete user var userToDelete = context.Users.Find(1); context.Users.Remove(userToDelete); context.SaveChanges(); }